dwyl/style-guide/README.md

 where Mrs. Jones was already snoring.
 ```

-_Where_ you place the linefeeds is not as important as _having_ them.
+_Where_ you place the line breaks is not as important as _having_ them.
-i.e: just break up the long lines into smaller chunks that each have a though.
+i.e: just break up the long lines into smaller chunks that each have a though,
-And try to keep them less than **80 chars** where possible/practical.
+and try to keep them less than **80 chars** where possible/practical.

-#### _Exception_? 🔗
+#### _Exception_? 💭

 The _obvious_ exception to this is when there is a `URL`
 that is longer than **80 chars**.